jsx-eslint/eslint-plugin-react/docs/rules/jsx-props-no-spreading.md

 ### explicitSpread

-`explicitSpread` set to `ignore` will ignore spread operators that are explicilty listing all object properties within that spread.
+`explicitSpread` set to `ignore` will ignore spread operators that are explicitly listing all object properties within that spread.
 Default is set to `enforce`.

 Examples of **correct** code for this rule, when `explicitSpread` is set to `ignore`: